spf13/viper/README.md

 the environment variables.
 Both `BindEnv` and `AutomaticEnv` will use this prefix.

-`BindEnv` takes one or two parameters.
-The first parameter is the key name, the second is the name of the environment variable.
+`BindEnv` takes one or more parameters.
+The first parameter is the key name, the rest are the name of the environment variables to bind to this key.
+If more than one are provided, they will take precedence in the specified order.
 The name of the environment variable is case sensitive.
 If the ENV variable name is not provided, then Viper will automatically assume that the ENV variable matches the following format: prefix + "_" + the key name in ALL CAPS.
 When you explicitly provide the ENV variable name (the second parameter), it **does not** automatically add the prefix.
 For example if the second parameter is "id", Viper will look for the ENV variable "ID".